|Date||4-5 November 2023|

 - In the knockout rounds, if the scores are tied when the hooter sounds (taking in to account any discs-in-flight being caught), the match should continue until the next team scores a winning point.

 - Please submit Spirit of the Game (SOTG) as promptly as you can after matches.
 We appreciate that time is tight in the schedule but it shouldn't take you long!
-We are using the standard WFDF scoring system and SOTG prizes are sponsored by Force Ultimate.
+We are using the standard WFDF scoring system and SOTG prizes are once again sponsored by our good friends at Force Ultimate.

 Off the field